bayerf42/Lox68k/doc/porting.md

     By reducing the allowed locals (64) and upvalues (32) the compiler struct on the stack has been reduced to allow a sensible nesting of functions within the total C stack area of 16k.
-  * No floating point.
   * The 68008 has no built-in FP arithmetic.
-All `Number`s are 31-bit signed integers, the remaining bit discriminates numbers from `Obj` pointers and specials, see `value.h`.
+Originally all `Number`s were 31-bit signed integers, the  remaining bit discriminates numbers from `Obj` pointers and specials, see `value.h`.
-    * Perhaps sometimes I find/implement a soft FP library, then NaN boxing could be used again, just like in the original CLOX implementation, but with single floats (32 bit) instead of doubles (64 bit).
+  * Floating point numbers have been added later, not as the primary number type, but as heap-based objects.
+I found a soft FP library, the Motorola 68343 Fast Floating Point library, which I cleaned up and ported for the Kit in a separate [Github project](https://github.com/bayerf42/MotoFFP).
+    This library is used by Lox now for real number and transcendental functions.

 ## Board limitations